Building resilience of road infrastructure with local communities

 Roads can improve pastoralist areas for instance by combining the concentrated run-off from roads with planting native grass species.
 Similarly, the road run-off can be used to rekindle the roots of useful tree species under farmer managed natural re-vegetation programs in very dry areas.
 Roads can also be used to control sand dune movement or at least not aggravate it.

 We believe that integrating road and water development where appropriate can also contribute to flood protection, sand harvesting, tree development, nature protection and sand dune control.
 There are challenges in governance, social access and appropriate techniques, but our experience shows that all these challenges can be overcome.

-|The Roads for Water Learning Alliance brings together implementers, researchers, trainers, policy makers, funders and others who work on making roads work for natural resources management and large resilience.
+The Green Roads for Water Learning Alliance brings together over 800 implementers, researchers, trainers, policymakers, funders and others who work on making roads work for natural resources management and resilience.
 We encourage you to join, share experience and access training and learning material and join in initiating activities… Read more.

 Here you can find several video recordings with an explanation on Roads for Water and related topics: 1. … Continued